thapaBurg/thapaday02/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >+
+    text: >
-      If you are interested in applying to American universities and achieving success in admissions, academics, university life, career, immigration, and more, you are on the right website.
+      If you are interested in applying to the University of Lynchburg (or other American universities) and achieving success in admissions, academics, university life, career, immigration, and more, you are on the right website.
 Make your selection below.

       Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.
     actions:
       - label: Get started
         altText: ''